nemosminer/Claymores-Dual-Ethereum/Readme!!!.txt

 	"-dbg 1" - create log file and show debug messages. "-dbg -1" - no log file and no debug messages.

 -logfile	debug log file name.
 After restart, miner will append new log data to the same file.
 If you want to clear old log data, file name must contain "noappend" string.
 	If missed, default file name will be used.
+You can also use this option to specify folder for log files, use slash at the end to do it, for example, "-logfile logs\".

 -logsmaxsize	maximal size of debug log files, in MB.
 At every start the miner checks all files in its folder, selects all files that contain "_log.txt" string and removes oldest files if summary files size is larger than specified value.
 	Specify "-logsmaxsize 0" to cancel old logs removal.
 Default value is 1000 (i.e. about 1GB of log files are allowed).